Deep Feature Deformation Weights: Method

 \subsection{Feature Proximity Weighting}

 Given a trained feature field $\Phi$ and mesh with vertices $V$, we have unit-norm distilled features $Z = \Phi(V)$.
-For some distance function $F(x,y)$ which maps points $x$, $y$ to a distance value between -1 and 1, our weights are defined as
+For some similarity function $F(x,y)$ which maps points $x$, $y$ to a similarity value between -1 and 1, our weights are defined as

-$F$ can be any distance function which falls within [-1, 1], and in our experiments we find $L2$ distance works well.
+$F$ can be any similarity function which falls within [-1, 1], and we find a simple $L2$-based function works well.

 For unit norm features, $F$ is 1 when $Z_i$ and $Z_j$ are the same and -1 when the features are the furthest apart.
 Negative weights are undesirable \cite{BBW2011}, so we interpret all negative weights to represent unrelated features and clamp them to 0.
-For vertices $i,j$, their weight $W_{ij}$ is given as
+For vertices $i,j$, the weight $W_{ij}$ is given by Eq.~\ref{eq:weight}.
 Note that $Z$ is precomputed from a single forward pass of $\Phi$, so weights for new handles are obtained from computing $F$.
 Our choice of linear $F$ (\ref{eq:l2}) makes this weight calculation linear with respect to both vertex and handle count.